Skip to main content

 const root = document.documentElement;

-const primaryColor = getComputedStyle(root).getPropertyValue('--primary-color');
+const primaryColor = getComputedStyle(root).getPropertyValue("--primary-color");

 export class CSSVariablesManager<T = Record<string, string>> {